 US Contact - Anand Kothari

-The Charlotte Asian Film Festival will screen fourteen films from Korea, Uzbekistan, India, Pakistan, Indonesia, Japan, Malaysia, Nepal, Philippines, and Guyana from March 23-25, 2018 as part of the larger UNC Charlotte International Film Festival.
+The Charlotte Asian Film Festival screened fourteen films from Korea, Uzbekistan, India, Pakistan, Indonesia, Japan, Malaysia, Nepal, Philippines, and Guyana on March 23-25, 2018 as part of the larger UNC Charlotte International Film Festival.

 The key objective of the Charlotte Asian Film Festival is to share the vibrant and exotic culture of Asia to filmgoers in the city.
 All the shows are free and open to the public.
 One can experience the challenges of Indian migrants, a century ago, when the British took a ship-full of laborers to work at the sugarcane fields in Guyana.
 There is a documentary on the high-profile Nobel laureate from Pakistan who struggled through his long illustrious yet controversial career amidst changes in political ideology and radicalism.
 A multiple award-winning film from India shows the real impact of climate change on the impoverished villagers who are dealing with the crisis of the generation.
 There will be a host of beautifully crafted short films from a story depicting the life of a Nepalese schoolgirl in the aftermath of the devastating earthquake to a call center lady's anxiety stemming from modern lifestyle in Malaysia.
 Attendees to the festival will have a unique educational and entertainment opportunity to learn about Asia via highly acclaimed films that are not available in the mainstream.